facebook/react/docs/docs/reconciliation.md

 permalink: docs/reconciliation.html
 ---

-React's key design decision is to make the API seem like it re-renders the whole app on every update.
-This makes writing applications a lot easier but it is also an interesting challenge to make it tractable.
-This article explains how React uses heuristics to turn an O(n<sup>3</sup>) problem into an O(n) problem.
+React provides a declarative API so that you don't have to worry about exactly what changes on every update.
+This makes writing applications a lot easier but it might not be obvious how this is implemented within React.
+This article explains the choices we made in React's "diffing" algorithm so that component updates are predictable while being fast enough for high-performance apps.

 ## Motivation